siler23/MultiArchDockerKubernetes/docs/4-Multiarch-buildx-addendum.md

-# Buildx: Seamless multi-arch builds are in your future
+# The future - Using Buildx to make Multi-arch a Way of Life

 ## If Using Proxy
 If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your `http_proxy`, `https_proxy`, and `no_proxy` variables for your environment as specified there.
 Also note that for all docker run commands add the `-e` for each of the proxy environment variables as specified in that 0-ProxyPSA document.

-## Using the next generation build tool Buildx for seamless multi-arch builds
+## Buildx: Seamless multi-arch builds are in your future

 Buildx [https://github.com/docker/buildx] has become a part of stable Docker builds with `Docker CE 19.03` as an experimental feature.